 - 1973-S (San Francisco)

-The 1973 penny lineup offers collectors a diverse range of options, from the common business strikes produced at Philadelphia and Denver to the prestigious proof coins minted exclusively in San Francisco.
-While the Philadelphia and Denver issues dominated circulation with their massive production runs, the San Francisco varieties represent the premium end of the spectrum.
+The 1973 penny lineup offers collectors a diverse range of options.
+The Philadelphia and Denver issues dominated circulation with billions of coins, while the San Francisco varieties represent the premium end of the spectrum with superior strike quality and dramatically lower survival numbers in high grades.

 Also Read: Value Of Old Pennies By Year (1959-Present)